likeastore/notifier/README.md

 # Notifier

 Recieved email from Likeastore.com?
-Now you know, it's me reposible for that.
+Now you know, it's me responsible for that.

 # Licence (MIT)